GitFishus/ansible/README.md

 > You need to have a Terraform token for both credentials.
 You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN.
 For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform

 ### Inventories
+Inventories are either _pushed_ by HCP Terraform or _pulled_ by AAP using Dynamic Inventory Plugins.
+When pushed, they are fully maintained by HCP Terraform.
+With the Dynamic Inventory Plugins AAP is in control.
+For this workshop AAP can _pull_ the hosts either from HCP or from the Cloud where HCP deploys to.
+We will configure both into the same Inventory so we can try both.

+Create an inventory called `TechXchangeNL`.
+In this inventory create two sources:

+#### Dynamic Inventory Source for Terraform State
-Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
+Create a Dynamic inventory source in the inventory `TechXchangeNL` named `Terraform`".
 This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
-Use the provided execution environment `ee-tech-x-change-nl` and the credential you made for it.
+Use the provided execution environment `ee-tech-x-change-nl`.
 The config that you need to give in the `Source Variables` is:
 ```text
 plugin: cloud.terraform.terraform_state
 backend_type: remote